krazey/android_kernel_samsung_exynos9810/Documentation/filesystems/fscrypt.rst

 filenames of up to 255 bytes, the same IV is used for every filename in a directory.

-However, each encrypted directory still uses a unique key; or alternatively (for the "direct key" configuration) has the file's nonce included in the IVs.
+However, each encrypted directory still uses a unique key, or alternatively has the file's nonce (for `DIRECT_KEY policies`_) or inode number (for `IV_INO_LBLK_64 policies`_) included in the IVs.
 Thus, IV reuse is limited to within a single directory.

 With CTS-CBC, the IV reuse means that when the plaintext filenames share a common prefix at least as long as the cipher block size (16